raspberrypilearning/explore-a-3d-world/en/step_2.md

 title: The Unity Editor windows and views
 ---

 1. **The Unity Menu** - is used to import, open and save scenes and projects.
-You can amend your Unity Editor preferences and add new Game objects and components.
+You can amend your Unity Editor preferences and add new GameObjects and components.

 2. **The Toolbar** - contains tools for navigating round in the Scene View, controlling play of the Game View and customising your Unity Editor layout.

 3. **The Scene View** - is used to navigate and edit your Scene.
-You can select and position Game objects including characters, scenery, cameras and lights.
+You can select and position GameObjects including characters, scenery, cameras and lights.

 4. **The Game View** - shows the scene as it looks through the lens of your cameras.
-When you click on the Play button to enter Play mode The Game View simulates your scene as it would be viewed by a user.
+When you click on the Play button to enter Playmode The Game View simulates your scene as it would be viewed by a user.

-5. **The Hierarchy Window** - shows all the Game objects in your Scene and the structure between them.
-You can add and navigate the Game objects in your project.
-Game objects can had child objects that move with them.
+5. **The Hierarchy Window** - shows all the GameObjects in your Scene and the structure between them.
+You can add and navigate the GameObjects in your project.
+GameObjects can had child objects that move with them.

 6. **The Project Window** - shows a library of all the files included in your project.
 You can find Assets to use here.

 7. **The Console Window** - shows important messages.
 This is where you can see Compiler errors (errors in your Script) and messages that you print using `Debug.Log()`.

-8. **The Inspector Window** - allows you to view and edit the properties of Game objects.
-You can add other components to your Game objects and edit the values they use.
+8. **The Inspector Window** - allows you to view and edit the properties of GameObjects.
+You can add other components to your GameObjects and edit the values they use.

 --- /collapse ---

 --- task ---

-The **Projects Window** is where you can see all the files included in your project.
+The **Project Window** is where you can see all the files included in your project.
 You can find 'Assets' to use here.

-Click on the Projects window and make sure you can see the Assets included in the starter project:
+Click on the Project window and make sure you can see the Assets included in the starter project:

 ![Project View selected with folders shown](images/project-view-folders.png)

 --- /task ---

-In Unity, a **Scene** contains Game objects.
+In Unity, a **Scene** contains GameObjects.
 A game with multiple levels might have one scene per level.

 --- task ---